florent37/Android-OkGraphQl/README.md

 Learn more at : http://graphql.org/learn/

-OkGraphQl is an Android client implementation, thinked to be easy to use, and completely modular
+OkGraphQl is an Android client implementation, thinked to be easy to use, fluent, and completely modular

 # Download